krishnac7/discoveryDocxUploader/README.md

 pipenv install
 ```

-- Place the document files (".docx) in the /Documents Folder
+- Place the document files (".docx") in the /Documents Folder
 - Run main.py

 ```